 Also, not as a recommendation per se but as a tip for the hungry traveller: if you take the bus back to the airport from the train station and you want to eat something quick before your flight (plus cheaper than airport food), then there is a Mc Donald's close to the bus station where you can grab a bite to eat.

 Where to stay in Bergamo

 If you're in town for longer than a day, we recommend looking for a hotel or an apartment in Città Alta, so that you are close to all of Bergamo's attractions.

 If you are spending the night only because you have a long layover in Bergamo and you need to be at the airport early in the morning, we recommend that you stay somewhere close to the train station.
 This way it will be easy to catch the bus to the airport and it will be the fastest option.

 Should you visit Bergamo?

-If you have the opportunity to see the city between 2 flights definitely.
+Definitely, if you have the opportunity to see the city between 2 flights.

 We would not say it's worth it to fly to Bergamo as an actual destination, although you can use the city as a base to explore more of the Lombardia region in Italy.
 Anyway, if you see yourself in the Orio al Serio Airport with just a few hours to spare, don't risk a long ride to Milan, spending most of your time on the bus.
 Instead, take a quick bus ride to Bergamo and visit this old city full of charm and historic buildings and you may be in for a very nice surprise.